Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 - Have your project be live/launched (or on test-flight or demoable if partner doesn’t want it public)
 - Get an average score of 2 on your Peer Evaluation

+### Presentation of MVP

+**Presentation format for SPD 2.1 Final, Thurs Oct 10th:**

+10 minute MVP presentation to Dan in class:
+1. Dan user tests features on app (share link)
+2. Each teammate shows their code and describes contributions
+3. PM explains future feature roadmap
+4. Share who will work on the intensive project during Intensive (if anybody)

+**Evaluation:** team must present to pass

 ## Evaluation

 To pass this course you must meet the following requirements: